Hafeezbaig/springboot-kafka-app-v1/README.md

 ## Status

+Kafka is running in KRaft mode via Docker Compose.
+Spring Boot successfully produces and consumes messages using Kafka.
+Postman and Swagger are integrated for easy testing.
-The Kafka integration is complete and functional.
-Messages can be sent via REST and are successfully consumed by the Spring Boot application.
-The project is ready for the next enhancement steps as per review instructions.
+The project is ready for review and the next enhancement steps.

 ---